It's Easy to Enrol

 • Identify current trends, facts and fallacies concerning aerobics.

-There are a lot more options for aerobic exercise than most people realise!
+There are many options for aerobic exercise!

 The obvious exercises are swimming, jogging, cycling or working out in an aerobics exercise class.
 Other less obvious options include participation in many work or sporting activities.
-Some sports are more appropriate for aerobic conditioning than others though; just as some types of physical work will do more for aerobic fitness than others.
+Some sports are more appropriate for aerobic conditioning than others

-• More frequent exercise (perhaps even daily) can be very beneficial; provided you don't over stress the body.
+• More frequent exercise (perhaps even daily) can be very beneficial, provided you don't over stress the body.

 Each exercise is composed of a combination of positions which different parts of the body remain in, or move through, over a certain period of time.